ajravdev/Demo/README.md

 Some more edits

-Adding updates to a new branch
+This is bound to cause trouble